NASA-IMPACT/LLM-cookbook-for-open-science/README.md

 ### 3.2.3 Lang Flow Examples and Templates

-- Example 1: `BPS OSDR Chatbot`
-- Example 2
+- Example 1: `BPS OSDR Chatbot`: A Retrieval Augmented Generation (RAG) based chatbot that uses the OSDR collection as a source of information.
+The chatbot is designed to answer questions about the OSDR collection and provide relevant information to the user.

 ## 4. Creating and Deploying AI App (Target audience: Developers)